 Our Community and Covid-19

 young people and adults with Batten disease.
-The advice is continually being changed and updated
+If new guidance is published this will be updated.

 Most of our community are at no more risk than anybody else of serious complications from Coronavirus.
 But some of you will have received official guidance from the NHS that you should ‘shield’ your child.
 However, due to the way the NHS has identified patients who are ‘highly vulnerable’ the system is not perfect (everything is being done at high speed).
 Some of our community will not have been identified despite their complex needs.
 For example, you may have a child who gets recurrent chest infections, is peg fed and has a deteriorating swallow and finds it difficult to clear secretions.
 This combination of complexity may mean your consultant/GP advises that you shield them for 12 weeks.